Diamond Sunrise

 If Diamond Sunrise generates revenue sufficient to compensate contributors:

-• Compensation must be approved by the Council of Guides (for operational roles) or the High Council (for leadership roles)
+• Compensation must be approved by the Inner Council (for operational roles) or the High Council (for leadership roles)

 • The [XIV]'s compensation, if any, must be set by the High Council and cannot be set by the [XIV] themselves